rhobbie/Sim704/README.md

 The configuration of Sim704 is done with an xml file that has to be given as command line parameter.
 The tapes, drums, printer, card reader, card punch, sense lights and sense switches are simulated.
 Tape and card files are in SimH p7b format and can also be used on Simh when using this option.

+The tool704 repository contains a set of tools for handling tape and cardfiles.

+For documentation links see below.

 Configuration options in the xml file.
 (For examples see the Mkf2 repository)